doo/my_awesome_xamarin_forms_app/README.md

 ## How to run this app

-Install the latest versions of [Visual Studio](https://visualstudio.microsoft.com).
+Install the latest version of [Visual Studio](https://visualstudio.microsoft.com).
 Fetch this repository and open it via `MyAwesomeXamarinApp.sln` in Visual Studio.
 Select the platform and your target device and hit the "Run" button.